Printing Terms

 Filler

-materials like clay added to pulp before it’s formed into paper.
+Materials like clay added to pulp before it’s formed into paper.
 Fillers improve a sheet’s smoothness, brightness, and affinity for ink.
 See also clay, ingredients of paper.

 Finish

-the surface characteristics of a paper.
+The surface characteristics of a paper.
 Finishes may be created on-machine or off-machine.
-On-machine finishing can be done two ways: for a smooth or vellum finish, pressure is imparted on the sheet with a finishing “stack.”
+On-machine finishing can be done two ways: for a smooth or vellum finish, pressure is imparted on the sheet with a finishing stack.
 Laid or felt finishes are made with a marking roll, which actually presses the pattern into the paper while it’s still wet.
 Off-machine finishes are called embosses.
 This is a separate step that presses the paper between a steel pattern roll and either a hard cotton backing roll (to create the finish on both sides), or a plastic roll (for smoothness on one side).
 Several generic terms describe the various finishes of uncoated paper, such as vellum, smooth, and lay.
 Individual paper manufacturers may not use these terms consistently, instead using unique finishes or unique names for common finishes.
 See also calendaring, embossed, papermaking…

 Finishing

-preparing printed pages for use.
+Preparing printed pages for use.
 Most printed jobs require one or more finishing steps, such as trimming, folding, or binding.
 See also binding, folding, trimming.

 Flexography